apache/tooling-trusted-release/atr/docs/code-conventions.md

 - Type variables
 - Enumerations
 - Methods requiring interface compatibility with their superclass
-- Nested functions, i.e. functions appearing in other functions
+- Nested functions (which should generally be avoided)

 Scripts are explicitly _not_ an exception.
 Underscores should be used to prefix private interfaces in scripts for consistency, e.g. so that linters don't need to carry exceptions, and to ease potential migration to modules.

+### Avoid nested functions

+All function definitions should be at the top level.
+This is not a hard rule, but should only be broken when absolutely necessary.

 ### Use UPPERCASE for top level constants